Compare balance transfer credit cards

 What is a balance transfer credit card?

-A balance transfer credit card lets you move what you owe from one or more credit cards to a new one with a different provider.
+A balance transfer credit card lets you move what you owe on one or more credit cards to a new card with a different provider.

-Because it typically has a lower or 0% interest rate for a fixed period, a balance transfer card could help you get on top of your credit card debt and reduce the total cost of your borrowing.
+A balance transfer card typically has a lower or 0% interest rate for a fixed period.
+It could help you get on top of your credit card debt and reduce the total cost of your borrowing.

 How do balance transfer credit cards work?